Machine-Tool-Simulator/Simulator-Web-Client/README.md

 The 3D simulator is implemented using BabylonJS (see references for more information).
 Before choosing BabylonJS, the team had already developed many components in HTML and Javascript.
 Using BabylonJS, the team was able to leverage the existing work with the 3D simulation.
 In addition, BabylonJS is compatible across browsers and requires minimal overhead for the user.
 The 2D wheels for movement were created using D3.

-The main files related to the 3D simulation can be found in the js and models folder.
+The main files related to the 3D simulation can be found in the JS and models folder.
 Under the “res” folder, “simulation.js” contains the code that is related to rendering the 3D model, as well as how the different 3D components are to interact with each other.

 *BabylonJS Setup*